-^cDowngraded by two levels for imprecision due to small numbers of events, with wide confidence intervals, which include both a harmful effect and a beneficial effect.
+CDowngraded by two levels for imprecision due to small numbers of events, with wide confidence intervals including both a harmful effect and a beneficial effect.

-dDowngraded by one level for imprecision due to wide confidence intervals, which include both a harmful effect and no effect.
+dDowngraded by one level for imprecision due to wide confidence intervals including both a harmful effect and no effect.

-eDowngraded one level for heterogeneity driven by more than one trial, for which review authors were unable to identify a plausible explanation.
+eDowngraded one level for heterogeneity driven by more than one trial, for which a plausible explanation could not be identified.